 Tessa Senders (Reading)

-Responsibilities of the National Council Delegates are listed in the Constitution of Girl Scouts of the USA, Article V, as found in the current Blue Book of Basic Documents, 2012 edition and in the Girl Scouts of Eastern Massachusetts National Council Delegate
+Responsibilities of the National Council Delegates are listed in the Constitution of Girl Scouts of the USA, Article V, as found in the current Blue Book of Basic Documents, 2015 edition and in the Girl Scouts of Eastern Massachusetts National Council Delegate job description.

 Read our National Delegate FAQ.

 National Delegate Alternates may be called upon to participate in the National Council Session in the event a voting member is unable to attend.